 The Zarrow Center is a dynamic arts anchor serving The University of Tulsa's School of Art, Division of Lifelong Learning and Gilcrease Museum.
-The three-story Zarrow Center spans 18,000 square feet and has been renovated to include classrooms, art studios, gallery space and a reception area for events.
+The three-story Zarrow Center spans 18,000 square feet and has been renovated to include classrooms, art studios, the Sherman Smith Family Gallery and a reception area for events.

 The Zarrow Center is part of the renovation project of the former Tulsa Paper Company building, made possible by the George Kaiser Family Foundation.
-TU's Zarrow Center is the first of several arts groups that will occupy the renovated warehouse.
-Others set to open in 2013 include: Philbrook Downtown, 108 Contemporary and the Woody Guthrie Archives.
+TU's Zarrow Center is one of many arts groups that occupy the renovated warehouse.
+Others include: Philbrook Downtown, 108 Contemporary and the Woody Guthrie Archives.